-Underpinning the range of participant responses was a shared, tacit recognition of the absence of adequate primary prevention measures in prison.
+Underpinning the range of participant responses was a shared, tacit recognition of the limited nature of blood-borne virus prevention in prison.
 Reinfection was considered an almost inevitable outcome of injecting drug use while incarcerated and in this context most prisoners endorsed the merits of retreatment.
-Interestingly, participants speculated that was treatment to be offered as a 'once only' opportunity, that would likely affect decision-making among fellow prisoners, with some opting to delay treatment for fear of reinfection, potentially affecting broader TasP efforts.
+Interestingly, participants speculated that were treatment to be offered as a 'once only' opportunity at least some fellow prisoners would opt to delay treatment for fear of reinfection.
+Given TasP relies on the rapid, population-level change in HCV status, such delays could have broader implications.